ptrthomas/ReCamMaster/README.md

 ```shell
 CUDA_VISIBLE_DEVICES="0,1,2,3,4,5,6,7" python train_recammaster.py   --task train  --dataset_path recam_train_data   --output_path ./models/train   --dit_path "models/Wan-AI/Wan2.1-T2V-1.3B/diffusion_pytorch_model.safetensors"   --steps_per_epoch 8000   --max_epochs 100   --learning_rate 1e-4   --accumulate_grad_batches 1   --use_gradient_checkpointing  --dataloader_num_workers 4
 ```
-We do not explore the optimal set of hyper-parameters and trained with a batch size of 1 on each GPU.
+We do not explore the optimal set of hyper-parameters and train with a batch size of 1 on each GPU.
 You may achieve better model performance by adjusting hyper-parameters such as the learning rate and increasing the batch size.

 Step 4: Test the model